 Damar has pioneered the development of a specialist apprenticeship for medical administrators within the NHS and other healthcare organisations, which includes the AMSPAR (The Association of Medical Secretaries, Practice Managers and Receptionists) Award/Certificate in Medical Terminology.
-Using the Level 3 Business Administrator Standard we have created a medical admin training course by embedding the specialist knowledge, skills and behaviours required of administrators working in healthcare.
+Using the Level 3 Business Administrator Standard we have created a medical admin training course by embedding the specialist knowledge, skills and behaviours required of administrators, secretaries and receptionists working in healthcare.
 The final exam of the AMSPAR qualification can now be undertaken at the employer's premises (with appropriate invigilation), making this apprenticeship accessible to organisations in any region of England.

 Roles undertaken by Damar’s medical admin apprentices include:

 Employers wanting to offer the Medical Admin Apprenticeship can contact us for further information.
 If you're looking for Medical Admin Apprenticeship Vacancies, please follow the link to see what we are currently offering.